 Individuals use Vicodin either for its pain-numbing effects, or more frequently, to achieve the ‘high’ they get while the substance is in their system.
 Because Vicodin is an opioid, it produces a sense of euphoria when taken.
 In high doses, a Vicodin high can be quite intense, providing a tremendous sense of perceived well-being.
 Though it is produced and prescribed in tablet form, Vicodin pills may also be crushed to either snort, smoke, or inject them.

 Because tolerance to hydrocodone develops rather quickly with continued use, Vicodin is commonly combined with other opioids or substances to achieve a better high.
 Opioids interact synergistically with other drugs to enhance the effects.
 Unfortunately, this type of polydrug use is very dangerous and is responsible for many emergency room visits and deaths each year.

 According to the CDC, “of the 21.5 million Americans, 12 or older that had a substance use disorder in 2014, (2015 statistics are still being compiled) 1.9 million had a substance use disorder involving prescription pain relievers.”

 Reclassifying the Drug

-Due to its dangers and high risk for addiction and dependency, the Drug Enforcement Agency has asked the FDA to reclassify hydrocodone (Vicodin) from its current Schedule III classification to Schedule II.
+Due to its dangers and high risk for Vicodin dependency or addiction, the Drug Enforcement Agency has asked the FDA to reclassify hydrocodone (Vicodin) from its current Schedule III classification to Schedule II.
 Doing so would make a hydrocodone prescription available only through a physician – not a nurse or physician assistant.
 Furthermore, hydrocodone would no longer be refillable up to 5 times.
 Instead, patients would only be allowed a single prescription at a time with enough medication to last up to 90 days.